skule/skule.ca/academics/petitions.md

             <h3> <b> 2.
 Final Exam Petitions (FEP) </b> </h1>
             <body> This type of petition can be used to get accommodations for <b>final examinations</b>, as the name suggests.
             <b>When to Apply:</b><br>
-            - It is highly recommended to apply as soon as possible.
+            <li> It is highly recommended to apply as soon as possible.
 If possible this should be before the time that the exam is scheduled.
 The UAC, which makes decisions on petitions, does take the timelines of the petitio into account sometimes.
 F
-            - If applying before the deadline is not possible, you can file a petition up to **seven days after your last final exam**.
+            <li> If applying before the deadline is not possible, you can file a petition up to **seven days after your last final exam**.
-            - You also have the right to apply for a petition if you have written an exam under duress.
+            <li> You also have the right to apply for a petition if you have written an exam under duress.
 This means that you wrote the exam in unpreventable circumstances that significantly negatively impacted your performance.
 An example of this would be writing an exam while so ill that you were unable to sit the entire duration of the exam.
             <b>Potential Reasons to use FEP:</b><br>
-            - Medical
+            <li> Medical
-            - Non-medical or personal emergencies
+            <li> Non-medical or personal emergencies
-            - Family emergencies such as illness or death of close family member
+            <li> Family emergencies such as illness or death of close family member
-            - Other
+            <li> Other
             <b>Potential Outcomes of FEP:</b><br>
             For courses <b>in the engineering faculty only</b>, the default outcome is an assessed mark.
 An assessed mark is calculated by the following formula:
-            <p style="text-align: center;"> Assessed Final Exam Mark = Your closely Supervised Term Work Mark ➗ Class Average Closely Supervised Term Work Mark ✖ Class Average Final Exam Mark </p>
+            <p style="text<li>align: center;"> Assessed Final Exam Mark = Your closely Supervised Term Work Mark ➗ Class Average Closely Supervised Term Work Mark ✖ Class Average Final Exam Mark </p>
             </body>
             Closely supervised term work is generally considered to be work such as quizzes, midterms and in-class assessments, however this is at the judgment of the Professor.
 What is considered supervised/unsupervised work should be decided by the professor before the date of the exam.
-            - You may also be offered a deferred exam.
+            <li> You may also be offered a deferred exam.
 This means that you will be asked to write an exam at a later date.
 This outcome could occur for other reasons, but most commonly occurs if:
-            - Receiving an assessed mark would result in a failing course mark or probation
+            <li> Receiving an assessed mark would result in a failing course mark or probation
-            - You have not completed enough closely supervised work to reasonably determine an assessed mark <br><br>
+            <li> You have not completed enough closely supervised work to reasonably determine an assessed mark <br><br>
             For further details on deferred exams see [this link](https://undergrad.engineering.utoronto.ca/wp-content/uploads/2020/06/R_3516_SDF.pdf).
         </div>
     </div>